FuG1/FuG1/README.md

 <div class="quote">"Code is like humor.
 When you have to explain it, it’s bad." - Cory House</div>

 <h2>About Me 🤖</h2>
-<p>I'm a programmer with experience in Python 🐍, C# 💻, and C++.
+<p>I'm a programmer with experience in Python 🐍, C# 💻, and TS.
 I love programming every day and learning something new.
 Right now I am learning to code on FastAPI 🚀.
 In the future, I want to learn to confidently code on ASP.NET, wish me luck! 🍀</p>

 <h2>My Projects 📂</h2>
 <div class="project">